-So now, all that’s changed.
-After handing over the keys to the interior architects responsible for designing all of their other branches, they’ve now reopened with an all-new-yet-simultaneously-old-fashioned look.
-Without pushing too many boundaries, they’ve played it safe, and raided reclamation yards & antiques shops to give the space the same polished vintage feel as their other joints.
+Without pushing too many boundaries, they’ve played it safe with Hawksmoor Spitalfields, raiding reclamation yards & antiques shops to give the space the same polished vintage feel as their other joints.
 Tabletops have been made from old chemistry lab workbenches.
 The parquet floor was sourced from a sanatorium in Northumberland.
 There are some nice old maps on the walls.
 Et cetera.

-They have also taken the opportunity to revamp the menu a little, so while you’ll still find their celebrated steaks, you’ll also come across new numbers like their twelve hour beef short-rib (slow-cooked with claret, bone marrow & Roscoff onions); some roast scallops with fennel pollen & garlic; and a delightful-sounding Tunworth mash made using aged Neal’s Yard cheese.
+After re-doing the interiors, they also took the opportunity to revamp the menu a little, so while you’ll still find their celebrated steaks, you’ll also come across new numbers like their twelve hour beef short-rib (slow-cooked with claret, bone marrow & Roscoff onions); some roast scallops with fennel pollen & garlic; and a delightful Tunworth mash made using aged Neal’s Yard cheese.
 And of course, every Sunday Hawksmoor Spitalfields turns out one of the best roasts in town; a slab of slow-roasted rump tossed onto the charcoal grill and finished in the oven, before being served up alongside glorious beef dripping roast potatoes, Yorkshire puds, veg, and bone marrow gravy, for £25.

 Hawksmoor Spitalfields | 157a Commercial Street, E1 6BJ

 Like dining out in East London?
-Check out our guide to the best restaurants in Shoreditch
+Check out our guide to the best restaurants in Spitalfields